Southern California Edison Company

 Thank you for your participation in the Southern California Edison Company (“SCE”) Power Saver Rewards (“PSR”) Program, implemented by Olivine, Inc. (“Olivine”) via ClimateResponseTM on behalf of SCE.
 Participation is subject to these Participation Terms and Conditions (“Terms”).
 Customers participating in the PSR Program are referred to herein as “Participants.”

 The PSR Program was approved by the California Public Utilities Commission (“CPUC”) in Decision 21-12-015, issued on December 6, 2021.
 The PSR Program is SCE’s program for the residential sub-group (Sub-Group A.6.) of the Emergency Load Reduction Program (ELRP) Pilot.
 The CPUC’s Energy Division approved SCE’s PSR Program parameters (as described in SCE Advice Letter 4709-E-A) on April 18, 2022.

 - The PSR Program.
 The PSR Program includes Participants who have been automatically enrolled or who elect to enroll in the Pilot as defined below.
 SCE will use each PSR Program Participant’s interval meter data to measure Incremental Load Reduction during PSR Program Events.
 Participants will perform during designated events by lowering their energy usage.
 The goal of the PSR Program is to provide relief to the electricity grid in times of high demand.

 Participant Eligibility.
 Minimum eligibility requirements (subject to SCE’s discretion as to allowed Participants) include:

-- Participants must receive their electric service on a residential rate.
+- PParticipants must receive their electric service on a residential rate.
 Schedules TOU-EV-1, DM, DMS-1, DMS-2, and DMS-3 are not eligible rate schedules for the PSR Program.

 - Participants must have an active service agreement with SCE.